math2001/nlfb/readme.md

 2. Open the `index.php` file in your `www` directory and add this line at the beginning: `<?php header('location: _nlfb/'); ?>`

 That's it, open [localhost](http://localhost) and *savourez*.

-## About this branch

-I'm recoding the whole JS based on the **module pattern** system, replacing this ugly and messy *spaghetti* code.

 ## Current features